USGS-python/hytest-development/data-preprocessing/conus404_to_zarr/readme.md

 successfully before the zarr merging job will run).
 Job output is saved into the current working directory.

+Please note: for the batch jobs to work a conda environment named `pangeo` must exist (with all required libraries) and the scripts must be in the current working directory from where the shell script it run.

 ## Manual execution in an interactive job
 To manually run the rechunker
 ```bash